2023 Most Popular Linguistics & Literature Bachelor's Degree Schools

 Comparative Literature majors at BYU take out an average of $15,610 in student loans while working on their Bachelor's Degree.

-University of Washington - Seattle Campus did quite well in this year’s ranking of the most popular places for linguistics and comparative literature students to get a bachelor’s degree.
-It came in at #12 on the list.
-UW Seattle is a very large public school located in the city of Seattle.
+With a ranking of #12, University of Washington - Seattle Campus did quite well on this year’s most popular schools for linguistics and comparative literature students working on their bachelor’s degree.
+UW Seattle is a fairly large public school located in the large city of Seattle.

 About 62% of the students majoring in comparative literature at the school are women while 38% are male.